codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard about the film "Constipation", you probably haven't because it's not out yet.
+I've been trying to come up with a dad joke about momentum . . . but I just can't seem to get it going.

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. SELECT
+ 1. Secure
- 2. EXEC
+ 2. Schottky
- 3. VALUES
+ 3. Stable
- 4. INDEX
+ 4. Shamir

 <details>
   <summary>Answer</summary>
-  SELECT
+  Shamir
 </details>